danorozco/danorozco.github.io/website-optimization/README.md

 		-created rndPizzaCont to call the classname outside the for loop.
 		-updated the document.querySelectorAll(".randomPizzaContainer") by replacing it with the variable rndPizzaCont that we 	created before the for loop.

+		Since all the pizzas are the same size there is no need to iterate over each element in the array to get the pizza size.
+Therefore we can move the assignments of dx and newwidth outside the for loop and get the dx and newwidth of the first element in the array.
+Therefore change the i to 0.
+This removes the unnecessary cycling of assignments in the for loop.
+I enclosed the revised lines in an if statement to check if array length is greater than 0.
+This will ignore the revised lines that reference the first element if that first element does not exist.
+		- Moved the following from:
+			    var dx = determineDx(rndPizzaCont[i], size);
+    			var newwidth = (rndPizzaCont[i].offsetWidth + dx) + 'px';

+    	- To outside the for loop and changed the i to 0 to get the first element in the array and put it in an if statement to insure the array is not empty. if (rndPizzaCont.length > 0) {
+    			var dx = determineDx(rndPizzaCont[0], size);
+    			var newwidth = (rndPizzaCont[0].offsetWidth + dx) + 'px';
+    		}

 		On around line 475 :